 Replacing a Thermostatic Cartridge

-To replace the failed cartridge is not a difficult task, all the work is done from inside the cabin, so moving the whole unit out is not necessary.
+To replace the failed thermostatic cartridge is not a difficult task, all the work is done from inside the cabin, so moving the whole unit out is not necessary.
 We have put together an easy to follow how to guide here.

 What Thermostatic Cartridge type do I need?

-Unfortunately, even if you know what brand and model of steam or shower cabin you have it will not help us to advise which type you need, over the years models are fitted with varying types of valves.
-These valves generally house one of two different types, although there are a couple other types that we will explain further down.
+Unfortunately in most cases even if you know what brand and model of steam or shower cabin you have it will not help us to advise which type you need, over the years models are fitted with varying types of valves.
+These valves generally house one of two different types, although there are a couple of other types that we will explain further down.
 The good news is we have a few brands that we can confirm which model you will need.